TAN-Victor/tan-victor.github.io/README.md

 # Projects

+### [Work in Progress] Predicting the Winning Team in League of Legends Games | Python

+- Machine Learning Application of Logistic Regression, Random Forest, SVMs, Naives Bayes, ANN / CNN to predict the Winning Team in a Game.

+### [Work in Progress] Object detection for autonomous driving with Computer Vision (LIDAR) | Python

+- Computer Vision Application for Autonomous Driving.

+### [Work in Progress] Machine Translation for Japanese & English | Python

+- Natural Language Processing Application for Machine Translation between Japanese and English.

+### [Work in Progress] News Recommendations | Python

+- Recommender Systems Application for News Recommendations with Microsoft Dataset.

 ### Regression Model for Breast Cancer Detection | R

 - Machine Learning Model which predict the Diagnosis of Breast Cancer (Wisconsin Dataset).